-WHAT'S COVERED
+∷≡ WHAT'S COVERED

-In this lesson, you will learn about the basic requirements for the introductory paragraph of an essay, as well as the purpose the introduction serves and how that purpose is best achieved.
-Specifically, this lesson will cover:
+we this lesson, you will learn about the basic requirements for the introductory paragraph of an essay, as Il as the purpose the introduction serves and how that purpose is best achieved.
+Specifically, this sson will cover:

-- 1. Approaching Your Introduction
+1. Approaching Your Introduction

-- 2. Purpose of Introductions
+2. Purpose of Introductions

-- 3. Using a Hook
+: 3.
+Using a Hook